 I looked in amazement at Anna, who grinned at me and mouthed, “I won’t tell anyone.”

 “Thanks,” I said as I went to get another gardening spade.

-Katherine lives in Central Illinois with her parents and five younger siblings.
-She enjoys reading, writing book reviews, writing stories, and playing the piano.
+Katherine lives in central Illinois with her parents and five younger siblings.
+She enjoys reading, writing book reviews and short stories, and playing the piano.